Bread: Culinary uses

 Bread is used as an ingredient in other culinary preparations, such as the use of breadcrumbs to provide crunchy crusts or thicken sauces; toasted cubes of bread, called croutons, are used as a salad topping; seasoned bread is used as stuffing inside roasted turkey; sweet or savoury bread puddings are made with bread and various liquids; egg and milk-soaked bread is fried as French toast; and bread is used as a binding agent in sausages, meatballs and other ground meat products.

 Nutritional significance

-Nutritionally, bread is categorized as a source of grains in the food pyramid.
-Further, it is a good source of carbohydrates and nutrients such as magnesium, iron, selenium, B vitamins, and dietary fiber.
+Bread is a good source of carbohydrates and micronutrients such as magnesium, iron, selenium, and B vitamins.
+Whole grain bread is a good source of dietary fiber and all breads are a common source of protein in the diet, though not a rich one.

-Crust
+Crust and crumb

+The mass of bread consists of two primary components: the crust and crumb.

 Bread crust is formed from surface dough during the cooking process.
 It is hardened and browned through the Maillard reaction using the sugars and amino acids due to the intense heat at the bread surface.
 The crust of most breads is harder, and more complexly and intensely flavored, than the rest.
 Old wives' tales suggest that eating the bread crust makes a person's hair curlier.
 Additionally, the crust is rumored to be healthier than the remainder of the bread.
 Some studies have shown that this is true as the crust has more dietary fiber and antioxidants such as pronyl-lysine.

+Bread crumb is the internal porous material consisting of bubbles with elastic walls.
+As the bread ages (becomes stale), the crumb becomes more firm.